 Angiotensin Receptor-Neprilysin Inhibitor (ARNi) – Sacubitril/Valsartan

-Recent studies have shown that this drug may improve length of life, more than ACE-inhibitors, drugs commonly used for the treatment of heart failure.
+Studies have shown that ARNi may improve length of life and reduce the risk of being re-hospitalised for heart failure.
 ARNi is currently used for the treatment of patients with heart failure with reduced ejection fraction, which means reduced function of the main pumping chamber.
-Eligible patients should still be symptomatic despite receiving full medical therapy for heart failure or not able to tolerate adequate dose of ACE-inhibitors.

 What they do: The two active substances, sacubitril and valsartan, work in different ways.
-Valsartan blocks the action of a hormone from the kidney called angiotensin II, which can be harmful in patients with heart failure, by blocking the receptors to which angiotensin II normally attaches.
+Valsartan blocks the action of a hormone from the kidney called angiotensin II, which can be harmful in patients with heart failure.
 This effect stops the hormone’s harmful effects on the heart, and it allows blood vessels to dilate or widen.

 Sacubitril blocks the breakdown of natriuretic peptides produced in the body.
 Natriuretic peptides cause sodium and water to pass into the urine.
 This effect reduces the work on the heart and reduces blood pressure.
 The combined effect of the two medicines reduces the strain of the failing heart.

 What are the expected benefits?
-Sacubitril/valsartan has been shown to reduce hospitalizations for heart failure and to improve survival.
+Sacubitril/valsartan has been shown to help people to live longer, reduce hospitalisations for decompensated heart failure, and improve symptoms and quality of life.

 Top tips: The most recent ESC Guidelines recommend that sacubitril/valsartan be prescribed to heart failure patients who are still symptomatic despite treatment with full dose ACE-inhibitor or ARB.
-Sacubitril/valsartan may also be considered in symptomatic patients with reduced ejection fraction who have not been previously treated with an ACE inhibitor or ARB.
-It must not be taken by patients currently taking ACE-inhibitors or angiotensin receptor blockers (ARBs).
+Yet, ARNi may also be considered in symptomatic patients with a reduced ejection fraction who have not been previously treated with an ACE inhibitor or ARB.
+It must not be taken by patients currently taking ACE-inhibitors or angiotensin receptor blockers (ARBs).”

 Return to Heart failure medicines